Rigonz/60k-Spanish-First-Names/README.md

 It is possible to use the number of sources in which a name is present as a rough measure of frequency, but it is likely more useful as a measure of "spelling correctness".
 In any case, it is worth noting that not all the sources have the same reliability or scope.

 ## Files: Simple and Compound Names
 Names as presented in the core source repositiories (after basic misspelling cleaning) are included in the csv file "03 Names R1.csv".
+This includes both simple (f.eg.
+"Ricardo") and compound names ("Ricardo María").

 The file "03 Names R2.csv" includes the decomposition of compound names into simple names, f.eg.
 "Arturo David" is decomposed into "Arturo" and "David".
 When any of these simple names are not included in the source database ("03 Names R1.csv") the name is added and a "*" mark is attached to the source.
 The difference is barely 400 additional names, or 0.7%.